 The B12 content of liver is especially impressive.
 A single full serving of beef liver contains roughly 40 times your B12 RDV.
 While a single daily serving of Dr. Kiltz’s Grass Fed Beef Liver Supplement contains roughly 10x.

-This surplus often manifests as a tangible boost of energy, making B12 a favorite of athletes, biohackers, and anyone else who wants to feel truly optimal.
+This surplus often manifests as a tangible boost of energy, making B12 a favorite of athletes, biohackers, and anyone else seeking energy support.

 B12 also contributes to efficient energy (ATP) generation, cell division, and nervous system function.

 An especially clear example of this can be seen in desiccated beef liver’s enzyme content.
 It’s a rich source of liver enzymes in the CP450 family.
-This enzyme family assists your liver with some of its most important roles, including hormone production, and detox.
+This enzyme family has been shown to assist your liver with some of its most important roles, including hormone production, and detox.

-Desiccated beef liver is an excellent source of both beta carotene and preformed vitamin A. No wonder many people notice clearer skin and better vision after consuming liver.
+Desiccated beef liver is an excellent source of both beta carotene and preformed vitamin A. These vitamins have been shown to promote clearer skin and better vision.
 On the other hand, liver’s unusually high vitamin A content means it’s best eaten and supplemented in moderation.

 Desiccated Liver Benefits

-Given the nutritional similarities, desiccated liver benefits are nearly identical to its fresh counterpart.
+Given the nutritional similarities, desiccated liver benefits are similar to its fresh counterpart.
 Here are our top five ways that desiccated liver is good for you:

-Our ancestors have been boosting their fertility with B12-rich beef liver for eons.
-The pregnancy diets of virtually all traditional cultures provided just the right amount of liver to their moms-to-be.
+Our ancestors have been promoting their fertility with B12-rich beef liver for eons.
+The pregnancy diets of numerous traditional cultures provided liver to their moms-to-be.

-Desiccated liver benefits energy due to the fact that it contains more B12 than any other whole-food supplement in existence — and that means more energy for you.
+Desiccated liver may promote energy thanks to the fact that it contains more B12 than any other whole-food supplement in existence.

 In addition to B12, beef liver is also rich in energy-mobilizing biotin, folate, and coenzyme Q10.
-These nutrients allow your body to access stored energy, convert it into fuel, and burn it cleanly with a minimum of ROS (free radical) production.
+These nutrients support your body in accessing stored energy, converting it into fuel, and burning it cleanly with a minimum of ROS (free radical) production.

-Liver has been known to boost athletic performance ever since Olympiad times.
+Liver has been known to promote athletic performance ever since Olympiad times.
 Grecian anatomist Galen explained that “the liver is the source of the veins and the principal instrument of sanguification.”

 Liver consumption took a turn towards the supplemental route in the late 1800s.
 Strongman Arthur Saxon used a beef organ extract prior to setting his still-standard records in lifts like the “two hands anyhow.”